siberiantaco/paymentgate/README.md

 Main points:

-* To start payment process consumer of the service should create a payment entity.
-All the nececary information is supposed to be presented on this
-stage: account to withdraw, account to replenish and transfer amount.
+* To start payment process the user of this service should create a payment entity.
+All the necessary information for the transaction will to be presented at this stage: account to withdraw, account to deposit and transfer amount.

-* The process of money transfer is divided in two parts - authorization and confirmation.
-On the authorization stage checks (sufficiency of funds, limits, e.t.c) and withholding are performed.
-On the confirmation stage withdraw and replenish are carried out, withholding is truncated.
-Such approach lets us easily extend payment process with different types of authentication (3DS, Apple pay), confirmation and cancellation features.
+* The process of the money transfer is divided in two parts: authorization and confirmation.
+During the authorization stage checks (sufficiency of funds, limits, e.t.c) and withholding are performed.
+During the confirmation stage withdrawal and deposit are carried out, and withholding is truncated.
+Such an approach allows us to easily extend the payment process with different types of authentication (3DS, Apple pay), confirmation and cancellation features.

 * All API methods are idempotent.
-Every method returns payment in its current state, it doesn't matter how much times methods are called and in what order.
-Exception here is payment creaton method, it always returns a new payment, so it may be retried too.
-Such approach avoids mistakes and allows to retry all requests in case of network problems.
+Every method returns payment in its current state, it doesn't matter how many times methods are called and in what order.
+The only exception here is the payment creation method; it always returns a new payment, so it may be retried too.
+Such an approach avoids mistakes and allows user to retry all requests in case of network problems.

 Create payment
 ------------